- Is a 37 gene panel that includes assessment of non-coding variants

 |Gene||Genomic location HG19||HGVS||RefSeq||RS-number|

-- Transparent and easy access to quality and performance data at the patient level
+- Our Nucleus online portal providing transparent and easy access to quality and performance data at the patient level

 - Complex inversions